Mahmoud Ibrahim, Certified Personal Trainer with a Bachelor's Degree in Athletic Training and Sports Science.

 It is true that, with modem medicine, people are now able to live longer.
 However, what is the quality of this prolonged life?
 Even among the young generations, fitness is barely shifting from a leisure activity to a necessity.
 It is very uncommon to meet a 70-year-old person in the gym or in an aerobics class.
 It is today our duty as fitness professionals to show these people how exercise can greatly affect the quality of their lives.
 We can’t promise that exercise will make them live longer but, undoubtedly, it can help them live better.
 For, what is the use of living to be 80 or 90 if you can’t even go to the bathroom on your own?

-Chronological Age vs. Biological Age:
+Chronological Age vs. Biological Age

 It is important to understand the difference between someone’s chronological age and their biological one.
-Even though, according to your birth certificate, you are 60 years old (your chronological age) you could actually have the fitness and health status of a 40-year old (biological age).
+Even though according to your birth certificate, you are 60 years old (your chronological age) you could actually have the fitness and health status of a 40-year old (biological age).
 People who look 60, actually turn out to be 40.
 This is mainly due to lack of exercise, bad diets, and unhealthy lifestyles.

-Loss of Autonomy and Morbidity:
+Effects of Aging: Loss of Autonomy and Morbidity

 As people age, some of the following changes occur and they find themselves more and more dependent on others to perform simple tasks of daily living:

-- Impaired hearing ability
+- Impaired hearing ability.

-- Deterioration of sight
+- Deterioration of sight.

-- Decreased joint mobility and arthritis
+- Decreased joint mobility and arthritis.

-- Loss of bone density and increased fear of falls
+- Loss of bone density and increased fear of falls.

-- Impaired function of some organs (kidneys, liver, intestines, heart, etc.)
+- Impaired function of some organs (kidneys, liver, intestines, heart, etc.).

-A personal trainer could have a very positive impact on the quality of life of seniors through any or all of the following:
+Physical training could have a very positive impact on the quality of life of seniors through any or all of the following:

-- Improving their strength and muscle tone which also has a positive effect on bone density
+- Improving their strength and muscle tone which also has a positive effect on bone density.

-- Improving their flexibility and partially or totally restoring range of motion to various joints of the body
+- Improving their flexibility and partially or totally restoring range of motion to various joints of the body.

-- Restoring some functions of body organs through improved circulation, increased metabolism and healthy eating habits
+- Restoring some functions of body organs through improved circulation, increased metabolism and healthy eating habits.

 - Installing some wall-bars around the house (especially in bathrooms and kitchens) to allow seniors to lean on while moving around.